30 M-Commerce Stats and Figures That Marketers and Retailers Can’t Find Success Without

 Cyber Monday remains to be a huge shopping event for all generations.
 Thanks to mobile devices and m-commerce, Cyber Monday deals have become more accessible.
 According to 2018’s mobile phone sales statistics, the shopping event generated over $2 billion via this purchase method.
 From a broader perspective, the sales accounted for 51.4% of website traffic.

 17. 61% of US consumers use their mobile devices for price comparisons between stores.

 Oddly enough, 61% of US consumers use their mobile devices to compare prices between stores.
 On the other hand, 63% of US consumers use their devices to get discounts or coupons for in-store purchases.
 This is one of the mcommerce trends sparked by the rise of dynamic QR codes available online.

-18. The total mobile coupon users worldwide will be over 1 billion before 2020.
+18. The total mobile coupon users worldwide is predicted to reach 1 billion before 2020.

 Mobile coupons are becoming a common trend as more and more people hope to bag an amazing deal.
-As they search for better deals, the number of global mobile coupon users worldwide could exceed one billion by the end of 2019 according to recent data.
+As they search for better deals, the number of global mobile coupon users worldwide should’ve already exceeded one billion according to recent data.

 19. Shopping is a fast-growing app category with a 54% growth in 2017.

 Shopping apps are taking the Play Store and App Store by storm.
 2017’s mobile shopping statistics show that there was a 54% increase in usage sessions for this app category.
 While it’s far from beating the gaming category, it’s growth is impressive nonetheless.

 20. A smartphone is the leading m-commerce device, with 83% of shoppers preferring it.

 The remaining m-commerce shoppers prefer tablets and wearable devices, with each accumulating 14% and 3% of the user base respectively.
 The reason smartphones are preferred is that they’re more functional and easier to use than wearables but are more compact than tablets.